 Maria: Exactly, it does.
 It’s wonderful, yes.
 Yes.

 Host: So, that’s good to know that…I have stopped growing for many, many years they stopped growing.
-I think this year would be a very good year.
-I think especially in this time it would really be good to grow up herb garden.
+I think this year would be very good.
+I think especially at this time it would really be good to grow up herb garden.

 Host: And grow some herbs and spices like…I think you’re, I think what you said about rosemary and, you know, parsley.
 I think that’s a great tip because those things grow very easily and having that fresh.
 I’m not too sure, does basil grow easily?

 Maria: It does.
 You know, they’re kind of…They do.
 I think parsley probably might be the easiest to grow.

 Maria: I know in this part of the country arugula, which we’re talking about, rocket, is really easy to grow and it just sprouts up, that climate and the temperature and all it’s great for that here.

 Maria: And I think that’s probably an easy thing to grow almost anywhere so people can grow that, too.
 But the one thing I didn’t mention because you were talking about cooking like in different parts of the world, the thing that’s very interesting now is with, you know, the fusion of all the cultures living everywhere now, there’s this fusion type of cooking which I’ve been experimenting which is really interesting.
 So, you know, you love Italian cooking but you have Indian cooking in your background.